polywrap/documentation/src/docs/quick-start/create-plugin-wrappers/plugin-manifest.md

 name: # (Optional) Name of plugin
 language: # Plugin programming language
 module: # Entry file
-schema: # GraphQL schema
+schema: # Wrapper schema
 import_redirects: # Array of URI redirects
   - uri: # Source URI to be redirected
-    schema: # Path to GraphQL schema of the module to which URI will be redirected
+    schema: # Path to schema of the module to which URI will be redirected
 ```

 </TabItem>